makingmusic/rl_gridworld/README.md

 - allow "jumps", which may be X number of steps that can be taken together.
 Would be fun to see how learning improves (or becomes worse) by higher values of X.
 - Add obstacles or forbidden states so the only way to reach the end would be jump over them.
 - Changing the tradeoffs between exploitation vs exploration.
-There are many algorithsm avaiable include the infamous softmax that are used in modern LLMs too.
+There are many algorithms available include the infamous softmax that are used in modern LLMs too.
 I want to get there.

 ## GPT Says I should try the following: